Stroke Care Giving Services by Home Care Assistance

 Post-Stroke recovery is a challenge.
 Home Care Assistance can help.

 A stroke can be an extremely challenging medical event to cope with and recover from; patients must simultaneously overcome physical, cognitive and emotional challenges and many stroke survivors report frustrations with the recovery process.
 In a recent survey of over 1000 stroke survivors, over 40% felt somewhat or not very successful in meeting their rehabilitation goals and 38% felt they lacked information relevant to their recovery.
-Regardless of the severity of your stroke, it is critical to take a proactive and informed approach to your post- stroke care and often a caregiver can help ease the physical and emotional stress.
+Regardless of the severity of your stroke, it is critical to take a proactive and informed approach to your post- a caregiver can help ease the physical and emotional stress.

 We Are Here to Help When You Need Us.